pg-support/supt-km/docs/2. Troubleshooting/Product/Spark GO/Spark GO Firmware Troubleshooting.md

 - If issue persists, please offer log tool with Zendesk macro *Spark GO::Firmware Update Log* and see if it works.

-- If issue persists, please highlight to Dans and Felix, and collect the machine back to Taipei office for further investigation.
+- If issue persists, please highlight to Dans and WeiTing, and collect the machine back to Taipei office for further investigation.

 ### Firmware updated, Bluetooth no longer connects